dosorio/rPanglaoDB/README.md

 6 SRA689041 SRS3166675                           Colon 10x chromium Mus musculus  2878
 ```
 #### Accessing the list of available samples with specific expression patterns:
-To access the list of available samples with specific expression patterns you may use the `getMarkers()` function:
+To access the list of available samples with specific expression patterns you may use the `getMarkers()` function.
+This function returns the output of a query submitted through [here](https://panglaodb.se/search.html) in the PanglaoDB database.

 As an example below we show how to collect two type of Endothelial cells.
 This type of cells act as barriers between vessels and tissues [(Aman et al., 2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5504427/).
 They are known to control the flow of substances and fluids into and out of a tissue.
 Endothelial cells line blood vessels and lymphatic vessels, they are found exclusively in vascularized tissue [(Bautch and Caron, 2015)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4355271/).
 ```